lucia2007/tennis_buddies/TESTING.md

 <!-- All errors were corrected and HTML, JS and CSS files currently have no errors. -->
 ### HTML Testing
+In order to validate my HTML code I had to extract it from "View page source" which is available upon a right mouse click on the respective html page.
+This is due to the fact that I have been using Jinja syntax and form|crispy and not all of my code would be validated if I just copied my own html code.

 During HTML validation I encountered a number of errors in my file.
 In order to avoid verbosity, I'm attaching the original validation message and a commit number where the errors were corrected.

 | Page | Current Errors and Warning (No Errors) | Original Errors and Warnings | Bug-Fix (Commit #)